Collaboration with reviewers

 - A blank sheet in a spreadsheet program, such as Microsoft Excel or Google Sheets, saved as a comma separated value (.CSV) file

 To prepare your file for importing, follow these steps:

 - Open your blank worksheet in your spreadsheet program.
 The first row should read be as follows “Email”, “Name” (and “Last name” if desired, though not obligatory).

 - Add your contacts’ details into the relevant fields in the spreadsheet.Save/download the file in .csv format.

 - Go to the Reviewers sub-tab and click the “Import reviewers from CSV” text.Click the “Select file” button, choose your .csv file containing the user contact details and click the “Import reviewers” button.Your new reviewers should appear in the tab.

 Once you have upload and share a simulation with other users, you might want to update the prototype so that same people see the changes.
 Instead of sharing the prototype again as a new link, you can use the ‘Reshare’ option.

 Resharing a shared prototype

-If you’d like to make changes to your prototype based on this feedback and have the updated prototype shared to your online account, you’ll need to reshare the prototype.
+If you’d like to update the prototype shared to your online account with new changes, you’ll need to reshare the prototype.